SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ```

 As you see, `editSelectedTask` is almost equal to `addTask` but instead of adding a new task, it takes the selected task in our table by sending `TodoListPresenter selection selectedItem`.
-Remove simply takes the selected item and send the `remove` message.
+Remove simply takes the selected item and sends the `remove` message.

 ![First full version of the Task List Manager.](figures/figure4.png width=80&label=fig4)